Clarifai/docs/docs/community/usage-dashboard.md

 You can find the date range selection at the top-right corner of the page.
 By default, the Usage dashboard is filtered based on your current month-to-month billing cycle.

+Not that if you are a free user, you can still use this dashboard to track your metrics for a given billing cycle, and have the option of upgrading to a paid plan if you need more.

 You can choose any of your two previous billing cycles as a criterion to view the output of the Usage dashboard.

 You can also customize the output by selecting your preferred date range—last 7 days, 30 days, 90 days, or 6 months.